 8.2.1.
-Formula One: The total Penalties of the best three competitors Athletes of each team in the first round are added to the total Penalties of the best three competitors Athletes in the second round.
-If there is equality of Penalties for two or more teams at the completion of the second round the times of the three competitors Athletes contributing to the team score in the second round are added together with the lowest total time being placed first.
+Formula One: The total Penalties of the best three Athletes of each team in the first round are added to the total Penalties of the best three Athletes in the second round.
+If there is equality of Penalties for two or more teams at the completion of the second round the times of the three Athletes contributing to the team score in the second round are added together with the lowest total time being placed first.
 8.2.2.
-Formula Two: The total Penalties of the best three competitors Athletes per team in the first round are added to the total Penalties of the best three competitors Athletes per team in the second round.
-In the case of equality of Penalties for first place, there will be a jump-off in which one competitor Athlete per team will participate.
+Formula Two: The total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the first round are added to the total Penalties of the best three Athletes per team in the second round.
+In the case of equality of Penalties for first place, there will be a jump-off in which one Athlete per team will participate.
 The Chef d'Equipe determines which member of the team will participate in the jump-off.
 Any one of the team members can take part in the jumpoff.
 The jump-off takes place against the clock over a minimum of six obstacles.
 In the case of equality of Penalties and time after the jump-off, the teams are placed equal first.
 Teams with equality of total Penalties for other places are placed equal.